wazuh/wazuh-documentation/source/cloud-service/index.rst

 The cloud solution offers scalability with its flexible infrastructure.
 You can tailor the cloud solution to meet specific needs and upgrade it to the most appropriate tier.

 Also, data in single-tenant cloud environments is completely isolated.
-That means that your account is the only one with access to the Wazuh components of the environment, providing another layer of security.
+That means that your account is the only one with access to the environment and the Wazuh components, providing another layer of security.

 The setting up of a Wazuh Cloud environment is streamlined.
 Installing the Wazuh components, defining scalability, and updating the solution is all handled by Wazuh.
 We provide a free trial for you to create a cloud environment and access the Wazuh solution and its capabilities.